How to Get Started Memory Keeping (even if you've never done anything with your photos)

 When it comes to documenting our memories, I firmly believe less is more.

 I don’t do photo-a-day projects or individual photo books for each vacation we take.
+I don't do fussy, or embellished, and you won't find glitter near my desk.

-I’m not interested in documenting every moment.
+I don't believe in documenting every moment.

 Above all, I try to keep it simple.